How ConsumerAffairs uses cookies

 Is debt consolidation worth it?

-Debt consolidation can be worth it if you need lower monthly payments and want to save money on interest.
-But it only works if you have a steady income and can stick to a solid payoff plan.
-Without that, you could end up in even more debt.
+Debt consolidation can be worth it if you need lower monthly payments and have high-interest debt.
+But it only works if you have a steady income and can make payments on time.
+Without that, you might end up in even more debt.

 Pros